 And the final production of the book is just lovely.
 I’m particularly happy with how the colours came out – as my final ‘colour script’ was very much influenced by the Hayao Miyazaki movie ‘Ponyo’…

-“Frankie and Finn” is out this month (August 2015).
-And can be found in children’s bookshops throughout Australia and online here.
+“Frankie and Finn” can be found in children’s bookshops throughout Australia and online here.